JordanMarr/jordanmarr.github.io/fsharp/thoth-json-net-intro/index.md

     )
 ```

 Finally, we come to the root `orderDecoder`.
-The most important detail to notice here is that we can populate the `Order.Items` and `Order.Shipments` properties by using the `Decode.list` function inconjunction with our custom decoders above: `(Decode.list orderItemDecoder)` and `(Decode.list shipmentDecoder)`.
+The most important detail to notice here is that we can populate the `Order.Items` and `Order.Shipments` properties by using the `Decode.list` function in conjunction with our custom decoders above: `(Decode.list orderItemDecoder)` and `(Decode.list shipmentDecoder)`.

 ### Decode!